Hi, I’m Nick, a freelance artist and illustrator. I was brought up in Cornwall and am now based in Devon. In the beautiful, South West of England.

 I try and sketch whenever I have a few spare moments, wherever I am.
 Though as with all good intentions, it does not always work out.

 I first started sketching with the art class at school and it is something that I have always kept up.
-I lose myself in time whilst sketching and in the winter I don’t notice the cold creeping in to my hands and me, until I’ve finished concentrating (at which point I started jumping around trying to warm myself up!)
-It also makes me study and really look at the world around me, which embeds the subject into my brain.
-I always enjoy it, though it’s sometimes frustrating, but one things for sure I can’t stop – as my pile of sketch books testifies!
+I lose myself in time while sketching – in the winter I don’t notice the cold creeping into my hands until I’ve finished (at which point I start jumping around trying to warm myself up!)
+I find it also makes me study and really look at the world around me, which helps to embed the subject into my brain.
+I always enjoy sketching, though it’s sometimes frustrating, one thing’s for sure I can’t stop – as my pile of sketchbooks will testify!

 The lunchtime sketches found me sitting in the car for about an hour or so.
 While my young son slept in the car behind me, I was just sat there eating my lunch and staring out of the windscreen.
 So the obvious thing for me to do was to grab my sketchbook and take it with me.